-Over my three years at LSE, I have done so many internship and work experiences that I now deleted many of them from my LinkedIn profile because it has become too long.
-The workplace became a severe obsession that some of my friend called me the “Internship Queen”, an irresistible distraction from studies and also a reliable source of income that made me financially independent from parents in the past few years.
+Over my three years at LSE, I have done so many internships and work experiences that I now deleted many of them from my LinkedIn profile because it has become too long.
+The workplace became a severe obsession.
+Some of my friends called me the “Internship Queen”, an irresistible distraction from studies and a reliable source of income that made me financially independent from my parents in the past few years.
 As I have tried so many different things, from teaching to NGOs, from technology to charity to banking, I am grateful to land the job that I love, the team that I like and the firm I am so proud to work for.

-Along the way I have also mentored many others.
-Just about this time of the year, my inbox started to be filled with enquiry for “general advice” for Spring Internship and Summer Internship from the young, eager students who was like me a few years go.
-After replying and repeating these advice again and again, I decided to write a more detailed version of it in a more organised manner so one can refer back to it if it’s useful to them.
+Along the way, I have also mentored many others.
+Just about this time of the year, my inbox started to be filled with an enquiry for “general advice” for Spring Internship and Summer Internship from the young, eager students who were like me a few years ago.
+After replying and repeating this advice, again and again, I decided to write a more detailed version of it in a more organised manner so one can refer back to it if it’s helpful to them.

-I will be brutally honest and there is no attempt of sugar coating.
-These are true hand-on advice of someone who was, on many occasion, an intern, and will be particularly applicable for those looking into a career in IBD:
+I will be brutally honest, and there is no attempt of sugar coating.
+These are genuine hands-on advice of someone who was, on many occasions, an intern and will be particularly applicable for those looking into a career in IBD:

 Rule 1: An internship does not make or break you.
-It will make your life easier because there is a high chance of a return offer and you won’t need to reapply again, but if you fail to get your desired one, it doesn’t mean you’re bad.
-It just means the bank who didn’t get you have lost a great potential talent.
+It will make your life easier because there is a high chance of a return offer, and you won’t need to reapply again, but if you fail to get your desired one, it doesn’t mean you’re bad.
+It just means the bank that didn’t get you have lost a great potential talent.
 I only applied to five banks and got to IBD ACs for all five.
-The first three rejected me, it was painful because it took a lot of effort and interview rounds to get to ACs.
-But I get back on my feet quickly, learnt from these three failures and get my first offer.
+The first three rejected me.
+It was painful because it took a lot of effort and interview rounds to get to ACs.
+But I quickly got back on my feet, learnt from these three failures, and got my first offer.
 I then use this offer to leverage to where I am.
 Now I think of it, thank God the first three rejected me!
-Because if I were to get their exploding offers, there is no way I will get to where I am because that year they did not open ACs before Christmas.
-So it’s all about being in the right place at the right time, if you don’t get this one that just mean they are not the right one for you.
-Failure at this early stage seems to be painful and so significant right now, due to what they call the "present bias preference", but when you look back, it will be one of those "Ah ha" moment when you see how all those failures are destined for you to come to the eventual success.
+Because if I were to get their exploding offers, there is no way I will get to where I am because that year, they did not open ACs before Christmas.
+So it’s all about being in the right place at the right time.
+If you don’t get this one, that means they are not the right one for you.
+Failure at this early stage seems to be painful and so significant right now, due to what they call the “present bias preference”, but when you look back, it will be one of those “Ah ha” moments when you see how all those failures are destined for you to come to the eventual success.

 – Who matters